123outerme/Sorcery-of-SDL/readme.txt

 > Font <
-The font file used is a slightly modified version of a font that is © 2016 VileR, and his fonts are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+The font file used is a slightly modified version of a font that is Â© 2016 VileR, and his fonts are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

-The font file used in this project is © 2017 TildaCubed, and is also licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+The font file used in this project is Â© 2017 TildaCubed, and is also licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 Link to this license: https://creativecommons.org/licenses/by-sa/4.0/ Link to the fonts I used: https://int10h.org/oldschool-pc-fonts/